rformassspectrometry/SpectriPy/paper/paper.md

 MS data structures.
-In particular, *SpectriPy* provides the functions `rspec_to_pyspec()` and `pyspec_to_rspec()` to convert between R’s `Spectra::Spectra` and Python’s `matchms.Spectrum` and `spectrum_utils.MsmsSpectrum` objects.
+In particular, *SpectriPy* provides the functions `rspec_to_pyspec()` and `pyspec_to_rspec()` to convert between R’s `Spectra::Spectra` and Python’s `matchms.Spectrum` and `spectrum_utils.spectrum.MsmsSpectrum` objects.
 These functions also handle the conversion, and any required renaming and reformatting of spectra metadata, such as MS level, retention times, or any other arbitrary metadata available in the MS data object.
 For more efficient integration of Python MS data objects into R,